codacy/docs/docs/organizations/managing-people.md

 To remove people from your organization open your organization **Settings**, page **People**, click the icon next to the member or committer you wish to remove, and select **Remove from organization**:

 ![Removing people from your organization](images/organization-people-remove.png)

-!!! important
-    For Enterprise plans where Codacy automatically adds new committers to the organization, people that you remove from your organization will be added again if they keep committing.

 ## See also